-I graduated as an Occupational Therapist in 1998 from Latrobe University, Melbourne.
-I am passionate about providing client-focused Occupational Therapy with a holistic approach to physical and psychological issues.
+I graduated as an Occupational Therapist in 1998 from Latrobe University, Melbourne and am passionate about providing client-focused Occupational Therapy.

-Originally from Melbourne, Australia, I now reside in Dublin, where I have lived for 13 years with my family.
+Originally from Melbourne Australia, I now reside in Dublin where I live with my young family.

 - Model of Human Occupation Screening Tool(MOHOST): Theory, Content and Purpose.
 CEonCD 24th September, 2013

 - Driving Assessment for OTs August 29 - 30 2013